MELIÁ HOTELS INTERNATIONAL CUBA

 Forms of Payment

-- Furthermore, the following credit cards are accepted: VISA INTERNATIONAL, MASTERCARD, ACCESS, BANCOMER INTERNATIONAL, BANAMEX, DINNERS CLUB INTERNATIONAL, JCB, and CARNET, including others issued in the country (BFI and RED cards).
-Credit cards issued by US banks or by their branches are not accepted.
+- Furthermore, the following credit cards are accepted: VISA INTERNATIONAL, MASTERCARD, ACCESS, BANCOMER INTERNATIONAL, BANAMEX, DINNERS CLUB INTERNATIONAL, JCB, y CARNET, including others issued in the country (BFI and RED cards).
+Credit cards issued by US banks or by their subsidiaries are not accepted.

 - Travelers coming from countries where yellow fever and cholera are endemic or from areas declared infected zones by World Health Organization are required to present a vaccination certificate issued at least 10 days before, but not more than years before, the date of entry in Cuba.